HomeLatest NewsGadgetsFoxconn to resume production at iPhone manufacturing facility in Tamil Nadu this week

 The production at the Foxconn plant, in Sriperumbudur, came to a halt on December 18 following a protest by workers over stale food served.

-Allaying fears of another protest, Inc largest supplier is set to resume work at its manufacturing facility in Chennai this week.
-This comes after state assembly member K Selvaperunthagai confirmed that Chief Minister announced in the assembly that the plant would reopen on Wednesday.
+Allaying fears of another protest, Apple Inc largest supplier Foxconn is set to resume work at its manufacturing facility in Chennai this week.
+This comes after state assembly member K Selvaperunthagai confirmed that Tamil Nadu Chief Minister M K Stalin announced in the assembly that the plant would reopen on Wednesday.

 The production at the Foxconn plant, in Sriperumbudur, which employs about 17,000, came to a halt on December 18 following a protest by workers over stale food served to the workers that resulted in food poisoning to 250 workers.